nadlambino/laravel-uploadable/README.md

 > The process of deleting the previous uploads will only happen when new files were successfully
 > uploaded.

-## Uploading files that are not from the request
+## Uploading files that are NOT from the request

 If you wish to upload a file that is not from the request, you can do so by calling the `uploadFrom` method.
 This method can accept an instance or an array of `\Illuminate\Http\UploadedFile` or a string path of a file that is uploaded on your `temporary_disk`.